virajmehta/differentiable_grasp_quality/README.md

 Another issue is that the gradient is just not the same as the numerical gradient.
 Through much anguish and sleeplessness, I found that this was due to the discontinuous nature of mesh triangles in the numerical gradient computation, and not a huge deal.

 Finally, this code is currently pretty committed to the idea of a parallel-jaw gripper.
 The mathematics is more general and I think it would be a valuable contribution to generalize this to arbitrary fingers.
 There are a couple problems with this though.
 First, it's hard to parametrize a multiple-finger grasp.
 Second, multi-finger grippers have more complicated restrictions to their configuration.
 I am even more unsure how to either enforce these or pass gradients in these situations, though the math still works in their absence.

+## If you use this code or ideas from it in an academic publication, you should try to cite it, somehow.